Astrophysical Reaction Rates for Charged-Particle Induced Reactions on Proton-Rich Nuclides: Introduction

 \section{Introduction}

 Nuclear reaction rates provide the basis for all astrophysical investigations concerning energy generation and nucleosynthesis in the Early Universe as well as in hydrostatic and explosive nuclear burning of stars and stellar objects.
 They are derived from experimentally measured and/or theoretically predicted nuclear reaction cross sections.
 A direct experimental determination of reaction cross sections at the interaction energies relevant to astrophysical environments is possible only if the involved nuclei are accessible for reaction studies, i.e., are stable or have sufficiently long half-lives, cross sections are sufficiently large, and thermally excited states of the target nuclei do not contribute considerably to the reaction rate in an astrophysical plasma.
 Therefore the majority of astrophysical reaction rates used in astrophysical simulations are based on theory and may rely only indirectly on experimentally obtained information required to inform the theoretical treatment of the nuclear properties used in the reaction models.
 Depending on the relative energy and the level density of the interacting nuclei, different reaction models are employed.
-For target nuclides of intermediate and high mass number ($A\gtrapprox 20$) the relevant excitation energy of the compound system formed from the combination of projectile and target in most cases is high enough to be located in the regime of unresolved, overlapping resonances.
-This is the domain of the statistical model of nuclear reactions, originally proposed by Bohr \cite{1936Natur.137..344B} and later refined by \cite{1940PhRv...57..472W,1952PhRv...87..366H}.
+For target nuclides of intermediate and high mass number ($A\gtrapprox 20$) the relevant excitation energy of the compound system formed from the combination of projectile and target in most cases is high enough (see Section \ref{sec:statmodel}) to apply the statistical model of nuclear reactions, originally proposed by Bohr \cite{1936Natur.137..344B} and later refined by \cite{1940PhRv...57..472W,1952PhRv...87..366H}.
 At low level density at the compound formation energy or at high interaction energy, individual resonances and direct reaction mechanisms have to be considered, respectively (see, e.g., \cite{2011IJMPE..20.1071R,2020entn.book.....R} for an overview).